HASHSTACS-admin/Stacs-Sample-App/README.md

 ![](src/main/resources/assets/API_Flow_Step8to10.png)

 ## STACS DRS HTTP REST APIs

+  There are 14 REST API endpoints in total.

-  In the file [DrsApiConstant.java](io.stacs.dapp.helloworld.constant.DrsApiConstant.java), you can see the 5 available API endpoints exposed by the DRS:
+  In the file [DrsApiConstant.java](io.stacs.dapp.helloworld.constant.DrsApiConstant.java), you can see 5 available API endpoints exposed by the DRS:
   1. Create a Wallet Address: `/smt/address/create`
   2. Invoke Smart Contract Functions (using SMT format): `/endpoint`
   3. Query Balance of assets in a Wallet Address: `/smt/contract/balanceof`
   4. Query Blockchain Transaction Results: `/smt/message/getByIdentifierIdAndUuid`
   5. Query Addresses and their balance for an Asset: `/v1/smt/query/asset/holders`

+  There are 9 additional API endpoints not in this sample application:
+  6. Query list of assets: `/v1/smt/query/asset/list`
+  7. Query details of an asset: `/v1/smt/query/asset/info`
+  8. Query total supply of an asset: `/v1/smt/query/asset/totalSupply`
+  9. Query wallet addresses and their balance for a particular asset: `/v1/smt/query/asset/holders`
+  10. Query total authorized amount of assets for a particular wallet address: `/v1/smt/query/asset/approval`
+  11. Query wallet address identity on the chain: `/v1/smt/query/address/identityinfo`
+  12. Query all assets and balance for a particular wallet: `/v1/smt/query/address/asset/list`
+  13. Query all transactions of an address: `/v1/smt/query/address/txRelation/list`
+  14. Query transaction details by txId: `/v1/smt/query/transaction/info`

-  The sample APIs provided in this sample application send the request to 1 of these 5 DRS APIs that are then forwarded to the blockchain network.
+  The sample APIs provided in this sample application send the request to 1 of these 5 DRS APIs that are then forwarded to the Settlity.
   Sample APIs in the Swagger UI demonstrate use of the above APIs with the SMT format.

+  Do reach out to the Settlity support team for more information on all API endpoints and their parameters.

 ## Settlity Message Type (SMT) - Smart Contract Function Format
-  Settlity Message Type (SMT) is an additional layer built to encapsulate smart contract functions and their required parameters to make it easy for business applications to invoke.
+  Settlity Message Type (SMT) is an additional layer built into the API endpoints to encapsulate smart contract functions and their required parameters to make it easy for business applications to invoke.

-  Smart contracts uploaded to the blockchain are mapped to the SMT format where smart contract function parameters are standardized.
+  Smart contracts uploaded to the blockchain are mapped to a SMT format so that smart contract function parameters are standardized.

-  Do reach out to the node operator for more information on the SMT format and invoke functions of active smart contracts on the blockchain easily with the SMT format.
+  Do reach out to the Settlity support team for detailed documentation on how to use the SMT format to invoke smart contract function calls to Settlity.